 Scanning QR codes for digital payments or other purposes has become a vital part of our lives.
 With Android 13, scanning a QR code is more effortless to access things.
 You will be able to scan any QR code right from your lock screen.
 The QR code scanner has also been integrated into the Quick Settings menu for easy access.

 4. Panlingual App-Specific Languages

 Google has finally added the feature to set app-specific languages rather than just setting a system language.
 A code named panlingual allows you to set different languages for different apps.
-This feature can come in handy when using apps that do not support multi-languages.
+This feature can be useful when using apps that do not support multiple languages.

 5. Control your Smart Home Devices from the Lock Screen

 Having to unlock your phone each time to control your devices could be tiring for some people.
 That’s why Google has introduced a new feature to Android 13 where users can easily control their smart home devices right from the lock screen.
 For some reason, the feature is turned off by default.
 You need to turn it on manually.

 6. 3D Cinematic Wallpapers and Wallpaper Dimming